 During 2005, the Company experienced unexpected difficulties in achieving anticipated levels of production at the facility.
-These issues delayed the process of identifying and qualifying a buyer for the business.
-While management made substantial progress in addressing the manufacturing issues that caused production to fall below plan, during the fourth quarter of 2005, the Company concluded that it would be unable to attract a buyer in the near term and elected to cease operations at the facility during the first quarter of 2006.
+These issues delayed the process of identifying and qualifying a buyer for the business and as a result, the Company concluded that it was unable to attract a buyer in the near term and elected to cease operations at the facility during the first quarter of 2006.

-In accordance with Statement of Financial Accounting Standards (SFAS) No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company recorded pre-tax charges of \$67.8 million in the fourth quarter of 2004 and \$28.2 million in the fourth quarter of 2005 to reduce the carrying value of the long-lived assets of the Elma, Washington facility to their estimated fair value.
-During the first quarter of 2006, management ceased operations at the facility and recorded pre-tax expenses of \$18.0 million for contract termination and other closure costs.
+During the first quarter of 2006, the Company recorded pre-tax expenses of \$18.0 million for contract termination and other closure costs.
 These charges and expenses were reflected within discontinued operations in the Consolidated Statements of Income (Loss).

-The liabilities of the Elma, Washington facility are included in current liabilities (\$15.6 million at June 30, 2007 and \$15.5 million at December 30, 2006, respectively) in the Consolidated Balance Sheets.
-The estimated fair value of the related assets was zero at June 30, 2007 and December 30, 2006.
+The liabilities of the Elma, Washington facility are included in current liabilities (\$15.5 million at September 29, 2007 and \$15.5 million at December 30, 2006, respectively) in the Consolidated Balance Sheets.
+The estimated fair value of the related assets was zero at September 29, 2007 and December 30, 2006.